Does Ashwagandha Increase Testosterone?

 2. Full 600mg daily dose The research showing 15–22% testosterone increases used 600mg KSM-66 daily.
 Products dosed at 300mg or less are in the range studied for stress and sleep — meaningful benefits, but below the dose used in the testosterone-specific trials.
 If testosterone support is the primary goal, verify the total daily dose reaches 600mg of standardized KSM-66.

-3. Third-party testing standard matched to your needs NSF Certified for Sport (Thorne) provides the strongest overall quality assurance.
-Informed Sport (Momentous) is the relevant certification for drug-tested competitive athletes.
-GMP certification (Nutricost, Jarrow) is adequate for recreational users who aren’t subject to testing.
-For ashwagandha specifically, contamination with heavy metals and adulteration with synthetic compounds are documented concerns in the unverified market segment.
+3. Third-party testing matched to your needs NSF Certified for Sport provides the strongest overall quality assurance for competitive athletes.
+GMP certification is adequate for recreational users.
+For ashwagandha specifically, contamination with heavy metals and adulteration are documented concerns in the unverified market segment — some form of third-party testing matters.

-4. Realistic timeline expectations Ashwagandha’s testosterone effects in clinical trials appeared at 8-12 weeks of consistent daily use — not 2-3 weeks.
+4. Realistic timeline expectations Ashwagandha’s testosterone effects in clinical trials appeared at 8–12 weeks of consistent daily use.
 The cortisol reduction mechanism requires sustained supplementation to downregulate HPA axis reactivity.
 Men who evaluate ashwagandha at 4 weeks and conclude it isn’t working are assessing before the primary mechanism has had time to fully operate.
 Set a 90-day minimum assessment window.

-5. Morning versus evening dosing Ashwagandha can be taken morning or evening depending on your primary goal.
-For stress management and cortisol reduction throughout the workday, morning dosing makes more sense.
-For sleep quality improvement — which indirectly supports testosterone through better deep sleep — evening dosing 30-60 minutes before bed is more appropriate.
+5. Morning versus evening dosing For stress management and cortisol reduction throughout the workday, morning dosing makes more sense.
+For sleep quality improvement — which indirectly supports testosterone through better deep sleep — evening dosing 30–60 minutes before bed is more appropriate.
 Some research protocols split the dose morning and evening.
-Either approach works; consistency matters more than timing precision.
+Consistency matters more than timing precision.

 FAQ